tiarno/reachtim/content/articles/pdfcheck.md

 # Test for Embedded Fonts

 Test to make sure that the fonts used in the PDF file are embedded.
-If a font is not embedded, your PDF file may display differently on different machines, even if it is a font that is supposedly "standard", like `Times Roman` or `Helvetica`.
+If a font is not embedded, your PDF file may display differently on different machines, even if it is a font that is putatively "standard", like `Times Roman` or `Helvetica`.
 To insure that your PDF displays as intended on any machine, all fonts must be embedded.

-In the code below, the `walk` function is a recursive function that takes a dictionary (`obj`) and two sets (`fnt` and `emb`).
-It walks the given dictionary object: for every key in the given dictionary, the function calls itself on the corresponding value.
+In the following code, the `walk` function is a recursive function that takes a dictionary (`obj`) and two sets (`fnt` and `emb`).
+It walks the given dictionary object: for every key in the given dictionary, the function calls itself on the corresponding value (if that value is a nested dictionary).

-If the dictionary has a key called `BaseFont`, the value corresponding to that key is the name of a font used in the PDF; add that font name to the `fnt` set of fonts used.
+If the dictionary has a key called `BaseFont`, the value corresponding to that key is the name of a font used in the PDF; add that font name to the `fnt` set of **fonts used**.

 If the dictionary has a key called `FontName`, the dictionary is a descriptor for that font, so check for another key in the same font descriptor dictionary that begins with `FontFile` (the key could be `FontFile`, `FontFile2`, or `FontFile3`).
-If that key exists, the font is embedded; add that font name to the set of fonts embedded.
+If that key exists, the font is embedded; add that font name to the set of **fonts embedded**.

 If the two sets are not identical, there are unembedded fonts in the PDF.